dominikg/tsconfck/README.md

 > Using the root option can lead to errors if there is no tsconfig inside root.

-> You are responsible for updating tsConfigPaths if tsconfig files are added/removed on disk during its lifetime.
+> You are responsible for updating tsconfigPaths if tsconfig files are added/removed on disk during its lifetime.

 ### error handling